hyperdotbat/hyperdotbat/README.md

 <h1 align="center">Heyyy💚</h1>
 <p align="center">Im <b><i>Hyper</i></b> - a 20 years old game developer, gamer and weeb
 <br>
-With 3 years of experience in Unity and C#
-Ive worked on and published couple of projects solo
+With 3 years of experience in Unity and C# (and 2 in GameMaker: Studio) Ive worked on and published couple of projects solo
 <br>
 I also have a website with some links and a portfolio at https://hypergamesdev.github.io</p>